 Funny story: we weren’t even trying to start a business.
-A few years ago, I was shopping for a baby gift for a friend who is a huge Kansas City Royals fan.
+A few years ago, I was shopping for a baby gift for a friend who is a Kansas City native and having a "KC" themed baby shower.
 I was less than impressed with the options available and was venting to my brother about my lack of success in finding something acceptable.
 We had both spent some time back in our college days working at a local screen printing shop and agreed that things would be so much easier if we could create and produce our own designs.
 A few drinks and craigslist searches later, we purchased a 30-year-old, 4-color manual printing press which would find a new home in my basement.

 Here is where I will gloss over the part that wasn’t so smooth – that we had NO idea what we were getting into and if we had, we would NEVER have done it.
 Thankfully, through some extensive googling and fantastic advice from one of our screen printing supply vendors (we love you Devin!), we were able to figure it all out.